Seasawher/mathlib4-help/docs/tactics.md

 ## fun_induction
 Defined in: `Lean.Parser.Tactic.funInduction`

-The `fun_induction` tactic is a convenience wrapper around the `induction` tactic to use the the functional induction principle.
+The `fun_induction` tactic is a convenience wrapper around the `induction` tactic to use the functional induction principle.

 The tactic invocation